Coping with a child’s bedtime when the clocks change

 Autumn time: Fall back into a happy baby bedtime

 For those without little bundles of joy, this means an extra hour of glorious sleep!
 For us parents - not so lucky.
-For us it means baby is likely to wake on time - meaning the usual 7am get-up-and-go is now 6am.
+For us it means the baby is likely to wake on time - meaning the usual 7am get-up-and-go is now 6am.
 Ouch.

 In the autumn - simply reverse the springtime top tip for a happy baby bedtime!
 So, starting seven nights before the clock change, put your little one to bed 10 minutes later each night leading up to the clock change.